01hana/01hana/README.md

 - 👋 Hi, I’m Eva Lin, a self-taught passionate learner from Taiwan
-- 👀 I’m interested in frontend and UI/UX design
+- 👀 I’m interested in FrontEnd and UI/UX design
 - 🌱 I’m currently learning react.js / bootstrap and takeing the course on Coursera of UX design
 - :computer: The things I code with: HTML/CSS/JS/jquery/bootstrap/RWD
 - :memo: Programs I use: VSCode / Adobe XD